X-LANCE/Mobile-Env/docs/other-tools-en.md

 the path to the frame folders one by one.
 Actually, the child foler for a trajectory is named as `task_definition_file_name:trajectory_index%trajectory_counts#trajectory_length`.
+You can also use `python visualize_pickle.py --help` command to check more commandline options.

 The extracted frames can be concatenated to a video by the tools like ffmpeg.
 Or the script `make_video_from_pickle.sh` can be adopted to obtain the frames